jschmitz/blog/_drafts/dichotomy-of-leadership.md

   * The team does not seek solutions to problems; instead its members sit and wait to be told about a solution.
   * Even in an emergency, a team that is being micro-managed will not mobilize and take action.
     * Bold and aggressive action becomes rare.
-    * Creativity grinds to a halt.
+    * Creativity grinds to a halt
     * The team tends to stay inside their own silos; not stepping out to coordinate efforts with other departments or divisions for fear of overstepping their bounds.
     * An overall sense of passivity and failure to react
     * ask